Munawwar/git-scripts/README.md

 1. merge master to long running branch
 2. deploy all other branches first. i.e. dont add the long running branches as part of rc.sh command
 3. merge long running branches to target branch after rc push

-Tip: Enable git rerere (`git config rerere.enabled true`) so that you dont have to redo previously resolved merge conflicts if you need to re-create the branch again.
-Use [rerere-train.sh](https://github.com/git/git/blob/master/contrib/rerere-train.sh) to train rerere with old resolutions done by other team members.
-To find which commit from which to train rerere use `branch-point.sh` (example usage `branch-point.sh dev` will give the commit from which `dev` branch was branched out from, relative to master branch)

 # close-release.sh